ghc/ghc/docs/users_guide/exts/partial_type_signatures.rst

 out, it is unable to use polymorphic recursion.
 The same restriction takes place when the type signature is omitted completely.

+A partial type signature als makes GHC generalise the binding even if :extension:`MonoLocalBinds` is on; see :ref:`mono-local-binds`.

 .. _pts-syntax:

 Syntax